alexandrainst/alexandra-ml-template/{{cookiecutter.project_name}}/README.md

 directory, as well as building online documentation, if Github Pages has been enabled for the repository (can be enabled on Github in the repository settings).

+### Code Spaces

+Code Spaces is a new feature on Github, that allows you to develop on a project completely in the cloud, without having to do any local setup at all.
+This repo comes included with a configuration file for running code spaces on Github.
+When hosted on `alexandrainst/{{ cookiecutter.project_name }}` then simply press the `<> Code` button and add a code space to get started, which will open a VSCode window directly in your browser.

 ## Project structure
 ```